CCallahanIV/PyChart/README.md

    * Environmental variables are great not only for security, but for establishing publication and development configuration controls.
      - These must be well organized across team members.
      - How to control a master list outside of version control?

+   * Manage migrations in a very deliberate way.
+Must be appropriately version controlled.

 ## Questions Moving Forward:
    * How to architect application between front and back end frameworks (e.g. React and Django)